Simplified or Traditional Chinese, Mandarin or Cantonese?

 While Simplified Chinese took over mainland China, Taiwan and Hong Kong stayed with Traditional Chinese, which people have been using for thousands of years.
 Simplified Chinese itself has evolved over time, too.
 As recently as 2013, the Chinese government released an official List of Commonly Used Standardized Characters.
 This list contained 45 newly recognized standard characters (previously considered variant forms) and 226 characters simplified by analogy, most of which already were widely used.

-At the beginning, the differences between the two writing methods only had to do with stroke types.
+In the beginning, the differences between the two writing methods only had to do with stroke types.
 But over time, new words and concepts were added to Simplified Chinese, widening the gap to the traditional way of writing.
 And because the People’s Republic of China and Taiwan added political distance to them being geographically apart, variations in style and vocabulary have formed as well, similar to those between British and US English.

 That explains why in most cases, translating from Simplified Chinese into Traditional Chinese or vice versa is not as easy a task as it might seem.
 A simple machine translation won’t cut it because it needs a well-versed translator to pick up on certain unique terms and ways of saying things and correct all the potential mistakes a character-for-character translation will cause.
 Even if you have a document with Traditional characters perfectly converted from Simplified ones, a native speaker from Taiwan or Hong Kong will likely be able to tell the document was just converted and not properly localized.